 - Customized lash extensions based on your eye shape and texture as well as features of your natural eyelashes.

-- No need to spend time retouching makeup every-now-and-then because false eyelashes stay as they are till you come home unless you wash them in between.
-If you do wash them, all you need is a spoolie and a minute to set it back in shape.
+- No need to spend time retouching makeup every now and then because false eyelashes stay as they are till you come home unless you wash them in between.
+If you do wash them, all you need is a spoolie and a minute to set them back in shape.